-to build our intuition into how these devices work, we will use a simple analogy with the "water circuit" shown in Figure 4(b).
+Figure 4(a) illustrates a simple circuit where the positive terminal of a battery is attached to one end of a resistor, and the negative terminal of the battery is attached to the other end of the resistor.
+In order to build our intuition into how these devices work, we will use a simple analogy with the "water circuit" shown in Figure 4(b).
 The battery converts chemical energy into electrical potential energy; this is analogous to a human converting mechanical energy into gravitational potential energy by pouring water from the lower bucket into the higher bucket in Figure 4(b).
-Point V_a in the electrical circuit has higher electrical potential energy compared to point V_b , just like point P_a in the water circuit has higher gravitational potential energy compared to point P_b .
+Point $V_a$ in the electrical circuit has higher electrical potential energy compared to point $V_b$ , just like point $P_a$ in the water circuit has higher gravitational potential energy compared to point $P_b$ .
 The difference between two electrical potentials is called the voltage and is measured in Volts.
-The current in the electrical circuit has a tendency to move towards the point with lowest electrical potential energy, just like the current in the water circuit has a tendency to move towards the point with lowest electrical potential energy, just like the current in the water circuit has a tendency to move towards the point with lowest electrical potential energy, just like the current in the water circuit has a tendency to move towards the point with the lowest gravitational potential energy.
+The current in the electrical circuit has a tendency to move towards the point with lowest electrical potential energy, just like the current in the water circuit has a tendency to move towards the point with the lowest gravitational potential energy.
 A resistor in an electrical circuit is analogous to a narrow segment of pipe in the water circuit; both the resistor and the narrow pipe serve to restrict the flow of current.
 So the greater the resistance (narrower the pipe) the less current can flow through circuit.
-In the example, point V_a is at 5 Volts and point V_b is at 0 Volts.
-Since point V_a is at the positive terminal of the voltage source it is usually called ground.
+In the example, point $V_a$ is at 5 Volts and point $V_b$ is at 0 Volts.
+Since point $V_a$ is at the positive terminal of the voltage source it is usually called VDD; since $V_h$ is at the negative terminal of the voltage source it is usually called ground.

 The current in both the electrical and water circuits flows in a circle.
-In the electrical circuit: (1) chemical energy is converted into electrical potential energy by moving electrical current from point V_b to V_a ; (2) the current tends to move from point V_a to V_b which has a lower electrical potential energy; (3) the current is obstructed when moving through the resistor (and the electrical potential energy is converted into heat); and (3) eventually the current reaches point V_b and the cycle starts again.
-In the water circuit: (1) mechanical energy is converted into gravitational potential energy by pouring water from the bottom bucket into the top bucket; (2) the current tends to move from point P_a to P_b which has a lower gravitational potential energy; (3) the current is obstructed when moving through the narrow pipe; and (4) eventually the current reaches point P_b and the cycles starts again.
+In the electrical circuit: (1) chemical energy is converted into electrical potential energy by moving electrical current from point $V_b$ to $V_a$ ; (2) the current tends to move from point $V_a$ to $V_b$ which has a lower electrical potential energy; (3) the current is obstructed when moving through the resistor (and the electrical potential energy is converted into heat); and (3) eventually the current reaches point $V_b$ and the cycle starts again.
+In the water circuit: (1) mechanical energy is converted into gravitational potential energy by pouring water from the bottom bucket into the top bucket; (2) the current tends to move from point $P_a$ to $P_b$ which has a lower gravitational potential energy; (3) the current is obstructed when moving through the narrow pipe; and (4) eventually the current reaches point $P_b$ and the cycles starts again.
 Note that this is a very simple analogy that breaks down pretty quickly, but it will be sufficient for building the intuition required in this lab.